mohammed-Alhusini/RAG/README.md

 # Design Process

-• Data Preparation
+- Data Preparation

-• A. Raw Data Sources
+- A. Raw Data Sources
-o Collect raw fomr nzamez website.
+-- Collect raw fomr nzamez website.

-• C. Chunking
+- C. Chunking
-o Break down the extracted information into manageable chunks that can be processed effectively.
+-- Break down the extracted information into manageable chunks that can be processed effectively.

-• D. Embedding
+- D. Embedding
-o Convert the chunks into numerical vectors using embedding techniques.
+-- Convert the chunks into numerical vectors using embedding techniques.

-• Vector Database
+- Vector Database
-o Store the embeddings in a vector database for efficient retrieval. o The vector database allows for the quick search of relevant legal information based on the query.
+-- Store the embeddings in a vector database for efficient retrieval.
+-- The vector database allows for the quick search of relevant legal information based on the query.

-• Query Processing
+- Query Processing
-o When a user submits a query it will convert it into an embedding.
+-- When a user submits a query it will convert it into an embedding.

-• Retrieval of Relevant Data.
+- Retrieval of Relevant Data.
-o Use the query embedding to search the vector database for relevant data. o Retrieve the most pertinent legal information Most of the time we retrieve the closest five from the embedded query.
+-- Use the query embedding to search the vector database for relevant data.
+-- Retrieve the most pertinent legal information Most of the time we retrieve the closest five from the embedded query.

-• Response Generation
+- Response Generation
-o Use prompt engineering to pass relevant data to LLMs for generating coherent and accurate responses to user queries.
+-- Use prompt engineering to pass relevant data to LLMs for generating coherent and accurate responses to user queries.

 # Implementation